 MaineSaves offers you the ability to choose from a range of different investment types, including fixed interest, bonds, balanced funds, U.S. stocks, international stocks and global stocks.
 By using diversification and asset allocation, you’re less likely to feel the effect of a single investment’s poor performance.
 Note: Diversification and asset allocation are strategies to help boost the potential for gain and minimize the potential for loss.
 They cannot ensure a profit or guarantee against loss.

 You can learn more about diversification and asset allocation from the pros at the U.S. Securities and Exchange Commission.
-Your local providers also have education and tools on their sites.
+Your providers also have education and tools on their sites.